ironsmile/nedomi/handler/purge/README.md

 ##API:

-Make a request with the following body to *any* URL handled by the purge handler, with a body as follows:
+Make a POST request with the following body to *any* URL handled by the purge handler, with a body as follows:

 ```json
 {